-- A. Activities involving artificially created wetlands or streams intentionally created from non-wetland sites, including but not limited to grass-lined swales, irrigation and drainage ditches, retention and/or detention facilities, farm ponds, and landscape features, except wetlands or streams that are created as mitigation for impacts to regulated sensitive areas, or that support state or federally listed threatened or endangered species. - B. Legally filled wetlands or wetlands created after July 1, 1990 that were unintentionally created as a result of the construction of a road, street, or highway. - C. Activities affecting Type 3 wetlands that are 1,000 square feet or less in any of the Primary Basins, or affecting Type 3 wetlands that are 2,500 square feet or less in any of the Secondary Basins. - D. All utility work in improved City rights-of-way; and all normal and routine maintenance, operation and reconstruction of existing roads, streets, and associated rights-of-way and structures; and public and private connections to existing public utilities, where no feasible alternative location exists based on an analysis of technology and system efficiency; provided, that the Planning Official determines that (1) such activities will not increase the impervious area or reduce flood storage capacity, and (2) the construction drawings specify that all affected sensitive areas and buffers will be expeditiously restored to their pre-project condition or better.
-For purposes of this Subsection only, "improved City rights-of-way" include those rights-of-way that have improvements only underground, as well as those with surface improvements. - E. Normal and routine maintenance or repair of buildings or driveways; provided, that such activities do not increase the previously approved building footprint within a sensitive area or its buffer.
-Increases in building footprint outside of such areas shall be allowed, even if all or a portion of the previously approved footprint is within such areas.
+- Activities involving artificially created wetlands or streams intentionally created from non-wetland sites, including but not limited to grass-lined swales, irrigation and drainage ditches, retention and/or detention facilities, farm ponds, and landscape features, except activities involving wetlands or streams that are created as mitigation for impacts to regulated sensitive areas, or that support state or federally listed threatened or endangered species. - 2.
+Legally filled wetlands, or wetlands created after July 1, 1990 that were unintentionally created as a result of the construction of a road, street, or highway.

-- F. Site investigative work and studies necessary for preparing and processing land use applications, including, but not limited to hand dug holes for soils tests, water quality sampling, wildlife studies, and wetland and stream investigations; provided, that any disturbance of the sensitive area or its buffer shall be the minimum necessary to carry out the work or studies. - G. Educational activities, scientific research, and passive outdoor recreational activities such as bird watching. - H. Emergency activities necessary to prevent an immediate threat to public health, safety, or welfare.
+- 3. Activities affecting Type 3 wetlands that are 1,000 square feet or less in any of the Primary Basins, or affecting Type 3 wetlands that are 2,500 square feet or less in any of the Secondary Basins. - 4.
+All utility work in improved City rights-of-way; and all normal and routine maintenance, operation and reconstruction of existing roads, streets, and associated rights-of-way and structures; and all public and private connections-to existing public-utilities, and construction of sewer or water lines that connect to existing lines in a sensitive area or buffer where no feasible alternative location exists based on an analysis of technology and system efficiency; provided in each case, that the Planning Official determines that (1) such activities will not increase the impervious area or reduce flood storage capacity, and (2) the construction drawings specify that all affected sensitive areas and buffers will be expeditiously restored to their pre-project condition or better.
+For purposes of this Subsection only, "improved City rights-of-way" include those rights-of-way that have improvements only underground, as well as those with surface improvements. - 5.
+Normal and routine maintenance or repair of buildings or driveways structures; provided, that such activities do not increase the previously approvedbuilding structure footprint within a sensitive area or its buffer.
+Increases in building structure footprint outside of such areas shall be allowed, even if all or a portion of the previously approved footprint is within such areas. - 6.
+Site investigative work and studies necessary for preparing and processing land use applications, including, but not limited to hand dug holes for soils tests, water quality sampling, wildlife studies, and wetland and stream investigations; provided, that any disturbance of the sensitive area or its buffer shall be the minimum necessary to carry out the work or studies.
+Use of any mechanized equipment requires prior approval of the Planning Official.
+Areas disturbed by these activities shall be expeditiously stabilized and replanted, as approved by the Planning Official, to restore them to their previous condition. - 7.
+Educational activities, scientific research, and passive outdoor recreational activities such as bird watching. - 8.
+Emergency activities necessary to prevent an immediate threat to public health, safety, or welfare.